MidnightRide/obsidian_vault/schoolwork/commerce/study/consumer_and_financial_decisions.md

 > **Fixed expenses** are expenses that are the same amount every time.

 - Other expenses are **variable** and change over time.
+- Normally it is easier to cut down non-essential, *variable* expenses.
+- A budget should follow the following steps:
+	- *calculate your total income*
+	- *record your expenses*
+	- *total your expenses*
+	- *compare your total income with your total expenditure*
+	- *assess your financial position* if neccessary, modify your budget.
+This may mean taking steps to reduce your expenses or to increase your income.

+## Superannuation
+- In Australia, *superannuation* is a compulsory  savings scheme for retirement.
+Over your working life, you pay into a fund and then when you retire, you receive either a large lump sum or a pension.
+- You can choose between two  types of superannuation funds: a *retail fund* or an *industry fund*:
+	- *Retail funds* are usually run by banks or investment companies.
+They will offer many investment choices but the company that owns them will also keeep some of the returns as profit.
+	- *Inudstry funds* usually offer less choice, but any profits are returned to the members.

+## Options for addressing financial difficulty
+- In Australia, customers can access *personal loans* from:
+	- *banks*
+	- *credit unions*
+	- *building societies*
+	- *other financial institutions (for example, finance companies)*
+- While none of these lending authorities are government owned, all are supervised by the *Australian Prudential Regulatory Authority <u>(APRA)</u>*.
+Regulation requires these lending organisations to offer services to assist customers to get the best possible outcome from their choice of loan product and thereby reduce financial stress.
+- Once you have a personal loan, you begin making regular payments to your credit provider.
+The amount of each repayment is based on the sum borrowed, the term *(length)* of the loan and whether the interest rate is fixed or variable. *Fixed interest rates* stay the same throughout the term of the loan. *Variable interest rates* will change over the period of th eloan.

+## Negotiating alternative payment  plans
+- Should someone experience difficulty with their repayments due to unforseen circumstances *(such as illness or unemployment)*, they have the right to apply to their credit provider for a *hardship variation*.
+This requires them to:
+	- *contact the provider of the loan*.
+	- *tell them the need to vary the loan contract because of hardship*.
+	- *explain why they are having difficulties, how long they think their finanical problems will continue for, and how much they can afford to pay*.
+- A number of choices are available if you have to vary your loan due to hardship.
+These include:
+	- *extending the loan period*
+	- *making smaller repayments over a longer period*
+	- *postponing repayments for an agreed period*
+- Other options include selling assets, and only paying the interest on the loan.

+##  Impact of technology on consumer decisions
+- Before coins existed, a system of *barter* existed.
+Barter was swapping or exchanging one good for another.
+Barter still exists in some parts of the world.
+- *Money* gave consumers greater freedom in satisfying their needs and their wants.
+Earlier societies used items they valued, such as gold, shells, rum, salt, cattle or even coloured stones as money.
+- Developments in technology have virtually turned Australia into a cashless society.
+- The modern consumer typically prefers  to use **electronic transfer** both to receive money and pay for purchases.
+- Some of the current technological methods that can be used to make cashless payments include:
+	- *Visa payWave* and *MasterCard PayPass*.
+This 'tap and go' technology allows for payments under $100 simply by tapping your debit or credit card, keyring or mobile phone against a specific contactless  terminal.
+	- *Smartphone apps*.